31th Annual Thomas A. Edison Festival of Light Regional Inventors Fair

 - All students have an opportunity to present their work to the public, other students, and some of the approximately 300 category and special award judges.

-- All participants receive a commemorative pin and certificate.
+- All participants receive a certificate of participation.

 - Grade Level Awards, including First, Second, Third, and possibly Runner-Ups, are awarded by judges based on Originality, Safety, Research, Marketing, and Presentation.